• Skip to primary navigation

 These arepas de queso are basically thick corn patties stuffed with melty oozing cheese.

-How to make cheese stuffed arepas
+Tips to make the best arepas

-There are different methods.
 I like to use 2 corn dough disks and place the cheese in between them.
 Cook them in a cast iron skillet until golden brown.

 Other way to make them is to make a thicker corn patty and cook it until golden brown and then slice the arepa to create a pocket and stuff the cheese inside.